awsdocs/aws-codebuild-user-guide/doc_source/monitoring-builds.md

 US East \(Ohio\) Region
 US West \(N\.
 California\) Region
 US West \(Oregon\) Region

+The following resource utilization metrics can be tracked\.

 CPUUtilized
 The number of CPU units of allocated processing used by the build container\.